AliHosaam/Fullstack-Live-Chat-WebApp/README.md

 Note: Before you can run our Live Chat Web App, make sure to set up the required environment variables in the respective .env files.

-In the client folder's .env file, add:

-In the server folder's .env file, add:

-REACT_APP_SOCKET_SERVER_URL=<socket_server_url>

-In the socket folder's .env file, add:
+add .env file in the server folder and include: ATLAS_URI and JWT_SECRET_KEY:

 ATLAS_URI=<your_mongodb_atlas_uri>